-242 Second, it is not clear if threshold costs should be disclosed to the bidders, or if it should be kept hidden and the players notified only if a particular threshold cost has been met.
-A coordinated group of 243 bidders would have no difficulty closely bracketing the true threshold cost with repeated contribution 244 245 rounds however such coordination is not guaranteed ex ante.
-We expect the coordination problem, a 246 situation in which the players must make mutually consistent decisions to realize mutually beneficial 247 outcomes, to be stronger if threshold costs are not disclosed as some bidding might be spent on threshold cost discovery rather than on tacit or explicit bidder cooperation.
-Previous theoretical (Nitzan and 248 249 Romano 1990; Suleiman 1997) and experimental investigations indicate the efficiency properties of the 250 mechanism may be hampered (Wit and Wilke 1998, Au 2004, Gustaffson et al. 2000) if the threshold 251 costs are hidden.
-On the other hand, a recent theoretical analysis by McBride (2006) suggests that the 252 contributions under threshold uncertainty may be higher if the value of the public good that is presented for bidding is sufficiently high.
-The reasoning behind this result is that an individual bidder is likely to 253 254 contribute if they feel that they are a pivotal contributor.
-McBride (2006) shows that there exists a 255 positive relationship between threshold uncertainty and the probability that one's contribution is pivotal when the value of the public good is sufficiently high, with the direction of the relationship reversed when 256 257 the value of the public good is low.
-In a recent experimental test of his prediction, McBride (2010) finds some support for the hypothesis, although his results are based on a game with no refund and with asingle public good project financed by all-or-nothing contributions.
+Second, it is not clear which threshold costs should be disclosed to the bidders or whether the threshold cost should be kept hidden and the players notified only if a particular threshold cost has been met.
+A coordinated group of bidders would have no difficulty closely bracketing the true threshold cost with repeated contribution rounds; however, such coordination is not guaranteed ex ante.
+We expect the coordination problem, a situation in which the players must make mutually consistent decisions to realize mutually beneficial outcomes, to be stronger if threshold costs are not disclosed because some bidding might be spent on threshold cost discovery rather than on tacit or explicit bidder cooperation.
+Previous theoretical (Nitzan and Romano 1990; Suleiman 1997) and experimental investigations indicate that the efficiency properties of the mechanism may be hampered (Wit and Wilke 1998, Gustafsson et al. 1999, Au 2004) if the threshold costs are hidden.
+On the other hand, a recent theoretical analysis by McBride (2006) suggests that the contributions under threshold uncertainty may be higher if the value of the public good that is presented for bidding is sufficiently high.
+The reasoning behind this result is that individual bidders are likely to contribute if they feel that they are pivotal contributors.
+McBride (2006) shows that there exists a positive relationship between threshold uncertainty and the probability that one's contribution is pivotal when the value of the public good is sufficiently high, with the direction of the relationship reversed when the value of the public good is low.
+In a recent experimental test of his prediction, McBride (2010) finds some support for the hypothesis, although his results are based on a game with no refund and with a single public good project financed by all-or-nothing contributions.

-260 Finally, we wish to explore the impact of subject communication on the auction's efficiency and on 261 seller profit.
-On one hand, subject communication may help reduce free riding and the extent of the coordination problem (Baliga and Morris 2002, Farrell and Rabin 1996, Aumann and Hart 2003).
-262 263 Sometimes called "cheap talk" due to its nonbinding nature, subject communication has been demonstrated to positively affect the performance of a voluntary contribution mechanism both in 264 265 theoretical (Agastya et al. 2007) and experimental settings (Vossler et al. 2006, Krishnamurthy 2001).
-On 266 the other hand, subject communication may act to erode seller profits as bidders coordinate to just exceed the threshold cost, thereby undermining one incentive for sellers to participate in the market.
-267 268 It is important to point out that laboratory tests are just one of the many procedures needed before a mechanism like ECOSEL can be implemented.
-A legal framework is currently under development to 269 270 ensure that both the bidders and the sellers would enter into a binding contract.
-A third-party organization, 271 e.g., a land trust, would monitor seller actions and ensure compliance with the winning management plan 272 in cases where the services are being provided.
-Insurance arrangements might also be necessary for the 273 landowner to hedge against unforeseen natural calamities and market uncertainties.
-Finally, stated preference surveys and qualitative focus group analyses may inform both the design of the mechanism 274 275 and identify the set of ecosystem services that are of greatest interest to potential bidders in particular 276 locations.
-While some of these investigations have been completed and others are underway, these 277 analyses are beyond the scope of this paper.
-The laboratory tests informing the design of the ECOSEL 278 mechanism are the focus of this study.
-In this paper, we describe the experimental procedures and the 279 empirical results used to derive the design recommendations.
+Finally, we wish to explore the impact of subject communication on the auction's efficiency and on seller profit.
+On one hand, subject communication may help reduce freeriding and the extent of the coordination problem (Farrell and Rabin 1996, Baliga and Morris 2002, Aumann and Hart 2003).
+Sometimes called "cheap talk" because of its nonbinding nature, subject communication has been demonstrated to positively affect the performance of a voluntary contribution mechanism both in theoretical (Agastya et al. 2007) and experimental settings (Krishnamurthy 2001, Vossler et al. 2006).
+On the other hand, subject communication may act to erode seller profits as bidders coordinate to just meet the threshold cost, thereby undermining one incentive for sellers to participate in the market.

+It is important to point out that laboratory tests are just one of the many procedures needed before a mechanism such as ECOSEL can be implemented.
+A legal framework is currently under development to ensure that both the bidders and the sellers would enter into a binding contract.
+A third-party organization, e.g., a land trust, would monitor seller actions and ensure compliance with the winning management plan in cases in which the services are being provided.
+Insurance arrangements might also be necessary for the landowner to hedge against unforeseen natural calamities and market uncertainties.
+Finally, stated preference surveys and qualitative focus group analyses may inform both the design of the mechanism and identify the set of ecosystem services that are of greatest interest to potential bidders in particular locations.
+Whereas some of these investigations have been completed and others are underway, these analyses are beyond the scope of this article.
+The laboratory tests informing the design of the ECOSEL mechanism are the focus of this study.
+In this article, we describe the experimental procedures and the empirical results used to derive the design recommendations.

-281 Methods
+Methods